DataSnowman/spoke/dockerSQL/README.md

     `ssh user@<IPaddress>`

-2. In a recent update I used Docker Compose to pull the official [Microsoft SQL Server](https://hub.docker.com/_/microsoft-mssql-server)image as part of the deployment.
+2. In a recent update I used Docker Compose to pull the official [Microsoft SQL Server](https://hub.docker.com/_/microsoft-mssql-server) image as part of the deployment.
 You should be able to skip this pull command to pull SQL 2019 container image because it should already be present on the VM.

    ```
    sudo docker pull mcr.microsoft.com/mssql/server:2019-GA-ubuntu-16.04